President and vice presidents

 We now select our Presidents based on their acknowledged statistical achievements and contribution to the progress of the discipline.
-Past Presidents have included Prime Minister William Gladstone and social reformer Sir William Beveridge, as well as experts from the field such as William Guy, a 19th century luminary.
+Past Presidents have included former Prime Minister, Harold Wilson and social reformer Sir William Beveridge, as well as experts from the field such as William Guy, a 19th century luminary.
 Go to our Past Presidents page to find out more.

 Current President - Deborah Ashby

 Deborah Ashby is director of the School of Public Health and holds the chair in Medical Statistics and Clinical Trials at Imperial College London.
 She is the fourth woman to become president in the Society’s 185-year history.